 I was expecting not much for a lot, and that’s what I saw.
 Liveable, but cramped.
 Until the last studio.
 Unlike the rest it was actually bigger than it looked in the pictures.
 Still not cheap (HK rent is more expensive than London), but less than I expected to pay initially.
 The area was in Tin Hau, 10 mins walk through Victoria Park from Causeway Bay, where I was initially looking.
 It’s about 30 seconds walk from the MTR – which in HK is pretty incredible.
 A 5 minute walk to the MTR here can take anywhere between 5 mins (at 6am) or 15mins – dependent on how many metal fences there are in your way, red lights you must adhere to (you get fined for jay walking here) and the fact that there are SO many people, but everyone just shuffles along slowly.

 It’s still small, apparently, my brain is still wired to expected so much less and I think it’s huge.
 But, to most people standards, I suppose it is a small studio, one perfect for me.
 I have a desk, large cupboard, a bathroom that is not a wet room (when you shower over/right next to your toilet), a little sofa, even a coffee table.
 Who would have thought I could have a coffee table!
 And just to keep it in line with the randomness of Hong Kong interior decorating (some of the teeny tiny rooms have chandeliers) incredibly pointless floor lighting on a step under the bed.
+(Update: I have come to LOVE my floor light.
+Sadly, I also bounced a 6kg weight onto it off the bed doing morning exercises, and of course it smashed..)
 The apartment block is on a fairly wide road, and as I have a huge window I get daylight, and can even see sky… I like to say hello to all my hundreds of neighbours that can see into my flat when the curtains are open.
 I hope they enjoyed my moving in day unpacking-dance.

 The park too, is actually, just wonderful.
 It has a jogging track which, though only 700m is 700m of glorious running space!
 You cannot just run in HK.
 Imagine deciding to go for a run in Piccadilly Circus and that’s most of the city centres streets.
 This track is surrounded by trees and has multiple areas off the track with monkey bars, rails and even weight machines.
 My first run there was at 6pm, 32*C and, as you can see, I pretty much melted.
 But, if I wish, I can cool off at the newly refurbished public swimming pool right beside the park.